data-dot-all/dataall/documentation/userguide/docs/environments.md

     the by default Organization Administrator team, but users of this group can now invite other teams and grant them permission to manage organization teams, and link environment to the organization.

 Managing organization teams can be done through the UI or APIs.
-In our example, Maria created the AnyCompany Global organization and now she
+From the UI, navigate to your organizations and click on the **Teams** tab.

 ![](pictures/environments/org_invite_group_1.png#zoom#shadow)